rohitascoder/iTask/README.md

         ```bash
         cp .env.example .env
         ```
-    *   Open the `.env` file and edit the variables:
-        *   `DATABASE_URL`: Set this to your PostgreSQL connection string.
-            *   *Example:* `postgresql://your_db_user:your_db_password@localhost:5432/itask_db`
-            *   You may need to create the `itask_db` database in PostgreSQL first.
-        *   `JWT_SECRET_KEY`: Change this to a long, random, and secret string.
+    *   Open the `.env` file and edit the variables.
+The `DATABASE_URL` is already set for SQLite.
+You should change `JWT_SECRET_KEY` to a long, random, and secret string.

 5.  **Initialize and Run Database Migrations:**
-    *   Initialize the Alembic migration environment (only needs to be run once per project):
+    *   If you are starting a fresh project, initialize the Alembic migration environment (only needs to be run once):
         ```bash
         flask db init
         ```
     *   Create the initial migration script.
-This will detect the User and Task models, including the unique constraint on the username:
+This will detect the User and Task models:
         ```bash
         flask db migrate -m "Initial migration"
         ```
-    *   Apply the migrations to create the tables in your database:
+    *   Apply the migrations to create the tables in your `itask.db` SQLite file:
         ```bash
         flask db upgrade
         ```